 Zebra River Lodge: Our full report

-Zebra River Lodge is a very good-value destination.
-It's a relaxing and friendly place for those who wish to explore the flora and fauna of this location on exceptional walking trails.
+Zebra River Lodge is a very good-value destination and should appeal to those who love walking.
+It's a relaxing and friendly place, perfectly situated for those who wish to explore the flora and fauna of this area on exceptional walking trails.

-Directions: From Windhoek, follow the B1 south and take the C24 when you reach Rehoboth.
+- From Windhoek, follow the B1 south and take the C24 when you reach Rehoboth.
 Take the D1206 when it splits from the C24 and then cross the C14 at Bullsport onto the D854.
 From here, take the D850 on the left and follow it for 19km.
 The lodge is on the right, 5km along the track.

 Food & drink